East Ridge High School (Kentucky)

 East Ridge High School is a public secondary school located in Lick Creek, Kentucky, United States.

 History

-East Ridge High School was built in 2002 by Elliott Contracting Inc. It was built for students from three smaller high schools: Millard High School, Elkhorn City High School, and Feds Creek High School.
+East Ridge High School was built in 2002 by Elliott Contracting Inc. It was built for students from three smaller high schools: Elkhorn City High School, Feds Creek High School, and Millard High School.

 The school's first principal was Ralph Kilgore, who retired in 2007.
-Starting in the 2007–2008 year, Kevin Justice became principal with Mike Potter as assistant principal.
-During the 2009-2010 year, Melinda Potter also became Assistant principal.
+In the 2007–2008 year, Kevin Justice became principal, with Mike Potter as assistant principal.
+During the 2009–2010 year, Melinda Potter also became an Assistant principal.
+Principal Kevin Justice retired at the end of the 2024–2025 school year.
+Eric Bartley became the school's new principal at the start of the 2025–2026 school year.
+Adam Farmer is the new assistant principal 2025–2026.

 Academics

 Under coach Joey W. Hamilton, the East Ridge High School Academic Team has won two consecutive championship titles in the 59th district, as well as two additional district wins in recent years.